 Sash Pins

 Sash Pins are a traditional 20th century means of securing mortise and tenon joints in sash.
 They eliminate the need for glue and allow the sash to be separated for restoration.
-The pins are galvanized steel and tap easily into pre-drilled holes.
-The nails come in 5 pound boxes and are available in 7/8″, 1″ and 1-1/4″ lengths.
+The pins are galvanized or stainless steel and tap easily into pre-drilled holes.

 Description